MTIL: Encoding Full History with Mamba for Temporal Imitation Learning: Introduction

 \section{Introduction}

-Imitation Learning (IL) has emerged as a powerful paradigm for teaching robots complex skills directly from expert demonstrations, bypassing the need for intricate reward engineering often required in reinforcement learning~\cite{osa2018algorithmic, argall2009survey, schaal1997learning}.
+\IEEEPARstart{I}{mitation} Learning (IL) has emerged as a powerful paradigm for teaching robots complex skills directly from expert demonstrations, bypassing the need for intricate reward engineering often required in reinforcement learning~\cite{osa2018algorithmic, argall2009survey, schaal1997learning}.
 Behavioral Cloning (BC), the simplest form of IL, learns a direct mapping from observations to actions via supervised learning and has enabled robots to perform a variety of tasks~\cite{argall2009survey, schaal1997learning, pomerleau1989alvinn, osa2018algorithmic}.
-Recent advancements, particularly leveraging powerful sequence models and generative approaches, have led to state-of-the-art (SOTA) methods such as the Action Chunking Transformer (ACT)~\cite{zhao2023act, zhao2024aloha} and Diffusion Policy~\cite{chi2023diffusionpolicy, ho2020ddpm, ze2023dp3, pearceimitating}, which excel at learning visuomotor control policies for complex manipulation.

-Despite these successes, a fundamental limitation persists in many current IL approaches: the reliance on the Markov assumption.
+Recent advancements, particularly leveraging powerful sequence models and generative approaches, have led to state-of-the-art (SOTA) methods such as the Action Chunking Transformer (ACT)~\cite{zhao2023act, zhao2024aloha} and Diffusion Policy~\cite{chi2023diffusionpolicy, ho2020ddpm, ze2023dp3, pearceimitating}, which excel at learning visuomotor control policies for complex manipulation. \IEEEpubidadjcol Despite these successes, a fundamental limitation persists in many current IL approaches: the reliance on the Markov assumption.
 These methods typically predict the action $a_t$ based solely on the current observation $o_t$ or a short, fixed-length history window $o_{t-k:t}$ ~\cite{osa2018algorithmic, ross2011dagger, mandlekar2021robomimic, chen2021decision}.
 This assumption breaks down in tasks where the history beyond this limited window is necessary to resolve ambiguity in the current observation.
 Consider a sequential task requiring a robot to first place an object at location A, and subsequently move it to location B. At an intermediate configuration, the robot's visual observation and proprioceptive state ($o_t$) might be identical regardless of whether it has successfully completed the sub-task at location A. A Markovian policy, lacking the memory of visiting A, cannot distinguish these fundamentally different historical contexts and may erroneously proceed directly to B, failing the task~\cite{osa2018algorithmic, lynch2020learning, gao2024prime}.
 This temporal ambiguity signifies an underlying Partially Observable Markov Decision Process (POMDP), posing a critical challenge for standard IL methods in state-dependent tasks.